Get a quote

 Residential strata insurance policies typically have exclusions when it comes to covering buildings with defects.
 But that doesn't automatically mean insurers have no exposure to potential claims.
 Insurers will evaluate the severity of the defects, the age of the building, any pending legal action, and any plans for remediation of these defects when determining the risk and level of insurance they will undertake, as well as the premium and excess.

-Known defects may be excluded under the property section of the policy, however, these exclusions may not carry over to liability coverage.
+Known defects may be excluded under the property section of the policy, however, the exposure under liability coverage remains.
 In the event of a building disaster that injures or causes death, the bulk of the claim may likely come from the liability section of the policy.
-While exclusions for defects may apply under the property section, unless the insurer can categorically prove the exclusions apply in the event of a claim, there is potential for the insurer to pay claims that may be attributable to defects.
+While exclusions for defects may apply under the property section, unless the insurer can categorically prove the exclusions apply in the event of a property claim, there is potential for the insurer to pay claims that may be attributable to defects.

 Does this mean that strata property owners can ignore defects?